barad1tos/Python-Scripts/Genres Autoupdater v2.0/readme.md

 # Troubleshooting

 If you encounter issues while setting up or running the Music Genre Updater, consider the following troubleshooting steps:

 1. Check Log Files:
      - Review the log files specified in config.yaml and the plist file for error messages.
-2. Verify Paths:
+2.Verify Paths:
      - Ensure all paths in config.yaml and the plist file are correct and accessible.
-3. Permissions:
+3.Permissions:
      - Confirm that the script has the necessary permissions to read and write to the specified directories and files.
-4. AppleScript Execution:
+4.AppleScript Execution:
      - Test the AppleScript scripts manually to ensure they function correctly.
      - Open the Terminal and run:

 ```bash
 osascript /path/to/fetch_tracks.applescript